 - 1. Was the goal met?
-Yes 26% of the students were below basic during the first administration and 22% were below basic at the final administration.
-Therefore 10% of 26 is 2.6%. - 2.
+No - 2.
 What data supports the outcome of the goal?
-The Reading Inventory scores. - 3.
+Our test data is not accurate because the RI was not taken in a test taking environment.
+Due to Covid-19, school transitions to a hybrid model of instruction we did not assess 100% of our population. - 3.
 What process/action step/Intervention contributed to the outcome of the goal?
-The consistent implementation of the RI and the school culture. - 4.
+Literacy achievement was measures by student progress on the Reading Inventory (RI), Istation and Read 180. - 4.
 Reflecting on outcomes: - a.
-If the goal was not met, what actionable strategies could be implemented to address the area of need? - b.
-If the goal was met, what strategies will be implemented to sustain the progress that was made and go to the next level?
-Continued use of the Reading Inventory and communication about student growth goals. - c.
+If the goal was not met, what actionable strategies could be implemented to address the area of need? - Professional learning for teachers on utilizing digital resources to maximize student engagement and outcomes. - Provide students with access to digital resources and manipulative to support learning at home. - Strengthen CCCs and Data Team Processes - Continue to ELF in grades K - 2 - Utilize the Next Steps in Guided Reading Assessment Toolkit to determine literacy needs of students and guide instructional practices - Address learning gaps due to Covid-19 (Assess to determine needs) - Hire tutors to support students throughout the literacy block - b.
+If the goal was met, what strategies will be implemented to sustain the progress that was made and go to the next level? - c.
 If the outcomes exceeded the goal, what are the next steps?